 Endovascular repair.
 Endovascular aortic repair precludes aneurysm rupture by deploying a self-expandable stent graft in the aortic lumen.
-Endovascular aortic aneurysm repair is associated with a lower operative mortality (around 3%) compared to open surgery [665].
-Before intervention, meticulous preoperative assessment of landing zones regarding length, diameter and morphology (e.g. angulation, tortuosity) is required for optimal sealing and fixation.
+Endovascular aortic aneurysm repair is associated with a lower operative mortality (around 3%) compared to open surgery.665 Before intervention, meticulous preoperative assessment of landing zones regarding length, diameter and morphology (eg, angulation, tortuosity) is required for optimal sealing and fixation.
 Adherence to the instructions for use are necessary to achieve optimal results, although violations of the instructions for use have been reported in up to 40%.
-In such cases, patients and surgeons should be aware of the associated increased complication and overall mortality rates [666-668].
+In such cases, patients and surgeons should be aware of the associated increased complication and overall mortality rates.666-668

-Traditional retrograde iliofemoral access can be safely achieved percutaneously or with a standard femoral cut-down.
-Both approaches have similar results, except for fewer seroma/ lymphorrhoea for percutaneous access routes [669].
-An oversizing of 10-25% is generally required, using bi- or trimodular aorto-bi-iliac devices.
-Coverage of accessory renal arteries does not seem to impact long-term renal function, but large (>4 mm) arteries may be managed with F/BEVAR [646, 670].
-Coil embolization of the aneurysm sac or the inferior mesenteric artery may be beneficial to prevent type II endoleak [671, 672].
-In concordance with open AAA repair, in case of iliac aneurysmal involvement, iliac branch devices could safely preserve IIA patency [673].
+Traditional retrograde iliofemoral access can be safely achieved percutaneously or with a standard femoral cutdown.
+Both approaches have similar results, except for fewer seroma/lymphorrhoea for percutaneous access routes.669 An oversizing of 10-25% is generally required, using bi- or trimodular aorto-bi-iliac devices.
+Coverage of accessory renal arteries does not seem to impact longterm renal function, but large (>4 mm) arteries may be managed with F/BEVAR.^{646,670} Coil embolization of the aneurysm sac or the inferior mesenteric artery may be beneficial to prevent type II endoleak.^{671,672} In concordance with open AAA repair, in case of iliac aneurysmal involvement, iliac branch devices could safely preserve IIA patency.673 related mortality.651 EVAR-1 reported lower long-term survival after EVAR, whereas DREAM and OVER reported similar long-term survival rates for EVAR and open surgery.652-654 In general, there was an increased reintervention rate in the EVAR group.
+These data support an open surgical repair strategy in patients with a long life expectancy (eg, exceeding 10 years).
+Of note, long life expectancy is poorly defined; further data are needed.

-Open surgery versus endovascular repair.
+Open surgery vs endovascular repair.
 In equally eligible AAAs, the choice of treatment mainly relates back to the results of 4 important trials: EVAR-1, DREAM, OVER and ACE.
-Metaanalyses of these trials have shown that the early postoperative mortality advantage of EVAR was lost after 3 years follow-up, mainly due to aneurysm-related mortality [651].
-EVAR-1 reported lower long-term survival after EVAR, whereas DREAM and OVER reported similar long-term survival rates for EVAR and open surgery [652-654].
-In general, there was an increased reintervention rate in the EVAR group.
-These data support an open surgical repair strategy in patients with a long life expectancy (e.g. exceeding 10 years).
-Of note, long life expectancy is poorly defined; further data are needed.
+Meta-analyses of these trials have shown that the early postoperative mortality advantage of EVAR was lost after 3 years follow-up, mainly due to aneurysm-

-Frail patients unfit for elective open repair could be protected against aneurysm-related mortality by EVAR, following the long-term results of the EVAR-2 trial [674, 675].
-However, life expectancy did not differ between EVAR or optimal surveillance in these patients.
+Frail patients unfit for elective open repair could be protected against aneurysm-related mortality by EVAR, following the long-term results of the EVAR-2 trial.^{674,675} However, life expectancy did not differ between EVAR or optimal surveillance in these patients.